+PhD in Leadership

-PhD in Leadership.
-Those seeking admission into the PhD in Leadership programme must have a recognised master's degree in any field with a minimum CGPA of 3.33 on a 4-point scale or its equivalent.
+Those seeking admission into the PhD in Leadership program must have a recognized master's degree in any field with a minimum CGPA of 3.33 on a 4-point scale or its equivalent.
 Those with a CGPA of 3.00 - 3.32 may be admitted on probation status for only one semester.
-Also, note that a Master's thesis or its equivalent is required to enrol in the PhD in Leadership Programme.
+Also, note that a Master's thesis or Project is required to enroll in the PhD in Leadership Program.
+If the applicant has not done a Thesis or Project, the applicant must;